Omarnab7/Cybersecurity-Accelerator/README.md

 # Cryptographic Accelerator for AI-at-the-Edge

 This project is a hardware-accelerated implementation of the **Tiny Encryption Algorithm (TEA)**, designed for **AI-at-the-edge** systems.
-It is built in **SystemVerilog** and utilizes a **Wishbone bus** interface for seamless integration with embedded systems and RISC-V platforms.
-The design focuses on providing low-latency, energy-efficient data encryption, a critical requirement for securing data in resource-constrained edge devices.
+It is implemented in **SystemVerilog** and verified on a **NexysA7 FPGA development board**.
+The accelerator uses a **Wishbone bus** interface for seamless integration with a **RISC-V core**, providing a complete hardware/software co-design solution for securing data in resource-constrained edge devices.

 ## Key Features
 * **Hardware Acceleration**: A dedicated hardware core to perform TEA encryption, offloading the computationally intensive task from the main processor.
 * **Wishbone Bus Interface**: The design adheres to the **Wishbone bus protocol**, a widely used standard in SoC (System-on-Chip) development for connecting IP cores.
+* **FPGA Implementation**: The design has been successfully implemented on the **Digilent NexysA7 FPGA board**, demonstrating its viability for prototyping and deployment.
+* **RISC-V Integration**: The accelerator is designed to interface with a **RISC-V processor**, enabling a flexible and open-source computing platform for edge AI applications.
-* **Low-Latency Design**: The architecture is optimized for performance, ensuring that cryptographic operations are completed with minimal delay, which is vital for real-time edge computing applications.
+* **Low-Latency Design**: The architecture is optimized for performance, ensuring that cryptographic operations are completed with minimal delay, which is vital for real-time edge computing.
-* **Scalability & Reusability**: The modular design allows for easy integration into various hardware platforms, including **FPGAs** and **ASICs**.
-* **Hardware/Software Co-design**: The register-based interface enables a clear separation of hardware and software tasks, allowing software to control the accelerator via memory-mapped I/O.
+* **Hardware/Software Co-design**: The register-based interface enables a clear separation of hardware and software tasks, allowing software running on the RISC-V core to control the accelerator via memory-mapped I/O.
 * **Secure IoT Applications**: The accelerator is ideal for **securing data at the sensor level** in IoT and edge AI applications, where data privacy and integrity are paramount.

 ## Module Descriptions

 ### 1. `accelerator_top.sv`
 This is the top-level module that instantiates and connects all sub-modules.
 It serves as the primary interface between the external **Wishbone bus** and the internal logic of the accelerator.
-It also includes debug probes for simulation purposes.

 ### 2. `accelerator_wb.sv`
 This module provides the **Wishbone bus interface**.
 It handles bus handshaking signals (`wb_stb_i`, `wb_cyc_i`, `wb_ack_o`) and manages the data flow between the bus and the internal registers.
 This module is based on a standard Wishbone interface, ensuring compatibility with a wide range of systems.